How to Get Rid of Fire Ants: 3 Family-Safe Steps

 To prevent fire ants from venturing inside your house again, thoroughly mist entry points and trouble areas like doors, windows, baseboards, and countertops weekly for about 4 weeks until they stop coming back.
 It’s that simple.

-Even if you treat for fire ants consistently, without basic home & lawn maintenance you’ll always be playing catch up.
+Even if you treat for fire ants consistently, without basic home and lawn maintenance you’ll always be playing catch up.
 The following tips are essential for fire ant prevention.

 - Limiting clutter and dense vegetation can substantially decrease outdoor fire ant populations, so make sure to keep your lawn well maintained and organized, and keep organic clutter like mulch, leaf and wood piles to a minimum.